Ettore Boiardi: Career

 Boiardi appeared in many print advertisements and television commercials for his brand in the 1940s to the 1970s.
 His last appearance in a television commercial promoting the brand aired in 1979.
 Boiardi continued developing new Italian food products for the American market until his death in 1985.

 Death

-Boiardi died of natural causes on June 21, 1985, at age 87 in a nursing home in Parma, Ohio, survived by his wife Helen J. (d.
+Boiardi died of natural causes on June 21, 1985, at age 87 in a nursing home in the Cleveland suburb of Parma, Ohio, survived by his wife Helen J. (d.
 1995) and son Mario (d.
 2007).
 He had five grandchildren.
 He is buried at All Souls Cemetery in Chardon Township, Ohio.